AbyssViper/go-lc/README.md

-# go-lc
+# Project for lc.
-Record lc by use golang.
+Use golang.